Morfly/airin/README.md

 # Airin
+Airin is a tool for migrating Gradle projects to Bazel and generating Bazel build scripts.
 - **Starlark Template Engine**: Airin provides a declarative, typesafe template engine for generating Starlark code.
 Define templates for your Bazel configuration files in Kotlin DSL which closely resembles Starlark itself.
 Check [the documentation](doc/airin_starlark_template_engine.md) to learn more.